 But I’m already at the top.
-I can almost reach that grapevine-
+I can almost reach that cluster-

 Oh, but you won’t.
 You can’t.
 You don’t have it in you.

 “Please come down!”
-Zi was screaming, and little Jia had spit out her pacifier and begun to cry.
+Zi was screaming, and little Jia spit out her pacifier and began to cry.

-I reached my little hand, palm up, outstretched as the Raoyang sky looked down upon me disapprovingly, the sun was making my head pulse in a slow, steady rhythm.
-My mouth was so dry, and suddenly I felt an immense wave of thirst, one deeper than any feeling in my life until then, and an urge to grasp the warm, sunkissed orbs and bite into the sweet flesh inside.
+I reached my little hand, palm up, outstretched, as the Raoyang sky looked down upon me disapprovingly.
+The sun was making my head pulse in a slow, steady rhythm.
+My mouth was so dry, and suddenly I felt an immense wave of thirst, one deeper than any feeling in my life until then, an urge to gorge on the warm, sunkissed orbs and suck out the sweet flesh inside.

-Finally, I managed to bridge the gap, and I felt something smooth with my fingertips.
-Like fine china, the thick skin broke, sweet juices spraying my skin, I was squeezing it too hard-
+Finally, I managed to bridge the last gap, and hauled my heavy body over the top bar, grasping something smooth with my fingertips.
+Like fine china, the delicate skin broke, sweet juices spraying my skin, I was squeezing it too hard-

-All air was forced out of my lungs, and for a moment an absolute stillness and peace came to me, brushing through my hair and kissing my forehead.
-I was going to be alright, mom and dad were going to stop fighting and be alright.
+All air was forced out of my lungs, and for a moment an absolute stillness and peace came to me through the air, brushing through my hair and kissing my forehead.
+It was going to be alright.
+I would be alright.
+Mom and dad were going to stop fighting and be alright.
 I would be able to return home to America.

-But soon the glamour subsided.
+But soon the glamour of my fall subsided.
 At an alarmingly increasing rate, green tugging creepers came closer and closer, surrounding my field of vision and ensnaring me so that I could no longer see the sky.
 My eye sockets burned and tears formed, a silent scream released itself from my throat, but was cut off abruptly as I choked on the harsh wind slapping my face.
 With a nasty thump I crash-landed face first, engulfed in a pile of hay.
-The stuff was itchy, nothing like what I had imagined the soft golden material to feel like.
-But it was just a patch, since ahead lay a maze of vines twice the length of my own size.
+The stuff was itchy, nothing like what I had imagined the thin golden material to feel like.
+But I became acutely aware of my own luck landing in this patch of yellow when I spun my head around to see a mass of thorny vines just a couple feet behind me.
 It was then that I realized where I was.

-There in front of me she stood, stonily silent to the point where I might have imagined her to be a statue towering over me.
+She stood directly in front of me, stonily silent to the point where I could have imagined her to be a hyperrealistic statue if I didn't know better.
 But the wind had picked up, and strands of her salt and pepper hair flew with the breeze across her wrinkled face.
 She wore an expression of surprise- lips slightly parted, eyes inquisitive.
-She wore a light blue gown, stained with purple and blue in some parts.
-She was so thin, her bony wrists and hollow cheekbones bore stories of endless strife.
+She wore a light blue dress, stained with purple and blue in some parts.
+She was thin, her bony wrists and hollow cheekbones bearing stories of endless strife.